ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-12-07-opencv-to-line-production.md

 Not bad!

-Let’s define, whether the label is pasted at the right height.
+Let's define, whether the label is pasted at the right height.

 To do that, we will adjust the image to HSV format and using cv.inRange() we will create the filter based on HSV limits specified in the configuration file, corresponding to the extreme stripes on the label, before doing that we will blur the image a little using cv.blur() to reduce the “noise.”